 Blacktip Shark Characteristics

 The Blacktip Shark is a large shark, native to the continental and insular shelves of tropical and warm temperate seas around the world.
-The Blacktip shark is a large, stout shark which is grey in colour and normally has black-tipped fins.
+The Blacktip shark is a large, stout shark which is grey in color and normally has black-tipped fins.
 The Blacktip shark has a long, narrow, pointed snout, long gill slits, a large first dorsal fin and quite a large second dorsal fin.

 Like its close relative the Spinner shark (C. brevipinna) the Blacktip shark is a fast swimming shark capable not only of breaching but also of rotating (spinning) several times before re-entering the water.